albemlee/ExData_Plotting1/README.md

 plot4: plot1, scatterplot of Date and Voltage, plot3, and scatterplot of Date and Global Reactive Power displayed together

-At the bottom of this file, is the original description of the data used for this assignment (household_power_consumption.txt) given in the assignment description.
+At the bottom of this file, is the original description of the data used for this assignment given in the assignment description.
 The data in the plots represent data from two days in February 2007.